arduino/docs-content/content/hardware/04.pro/carriers/portenta-breakout/datasheet/datasheet.md

 ### Application Examples
 This product is designed to work alongside the Portenta family.
 Please check the Getting Started guide of your Portenta board.

-**Product Development:** The Portenta Breakout board reduces development time for industrial grade solution automation based on the Portenta line.
+**Product Development:** The Portenta Breakout board reduces development time for industrial-grade solution automation based on the Portenta line.

 <!-- **OpenMV:** Connectivity to the OpenMV Global Shutter Camera Module is provided on the Portenta Breakout board allowing for rapid development of machine vision applications alongside the Portenta family. -->

-**Technical Education:** The Portenta Breakout board can act as a first point of entry for technician education in industrial grade control and embedded systems.
+**Technical Education:** The Portenta Breakout board can act as a first point of entry for technician education in industrial-grade control and embedded systems.

-### Accessories
+### Accessories (Not Included)
 *   8-, 10-, 12- and 22-pin headers/connectors with 2.54 mm pitch
 *   20 pin JTAG programmer
 <!-- *   OpenMV Global Shutter Camera Module -->